-PhotoActive is a weekly podcast about photography and the Apple ecosystem.
+PhotoActive is a podcast about photography and the Apple ecosystem, released every two weeks.

 Why Apple?
 The company has been focused on photography and photographers for a long time—it has bundled iPhoto and now Apple Photos on new Macs for years, and it aggressively courted professional photographers with Aperture (the saga of which is a drama in its own right).
 Apple's photo interest ratcheted up with the release of the iPhone, when the company realized that the camera in a smartphone is sometimes more important to customers than any abilities to make and receive telephone calls.

 We're here to share our passion for photography, both as a craft and an art.
 While some of what we discuss will be Apple specific—hardware, apps, and the like—many of our topics won't be.